Phonon condensation and cooling via nonlinear feedback

-\emph{Phonon condensation in the lowest mode}. -- From the amplitude equations (\ref{eq:amplitudeequations}), we can define the effective damping rate
+\emph{Phonon condensation in the fundamental mode}. -- From the amplitude equations (\ref{eq:amplitudeequations}), we can define the effective damping rate

-where the second term is induced by the nonlinear feedback and its sign depends on the frequencies of the modes.
-To gain an insight into the dynamics of the system, we first consider the case of $N=2$ modes.
-In this case, the second term is negative for the first mode [sgn$(\omega_1^2-\omega_2^2)$] and is positive for the second mode [sgn$(\omega_2^2-\omega_1^2)$], which means the damping rate of the first mode decreases ($\tilde{\gamma}_1<\gamma_1$) and that of the second mode increases ($\tilde{\gamma}_2>\gamma_2$).
-According to the approximate solution of the steady-state energy $E_{j,ss}=\langle|a_j|^2\rangle_{ss}/2\approx\gamma_j/\tilde{\gamma}_j$, we can expect the steady-state energy of the first (second) mode to be greater (less) than that of the thermal equilibrium case, i.e. $E_{1,ss}>1>E_{2,ss}$.
-For the case of $N>2$ modes, it is straightforward to see $\tilde{\gamma}_1<\gamma_1$ since the feedback-induced term is always negative ($\omega_1^2-\omega_{i>1}^2<0$).
-Although a complete analysis of the other modes cannot be done, we can formulate a self-consistent statement by assuming the steady-state energy of the lowest mode is much larger than those of other modes, i.e. the phonon condensation can be achieved.
-In this limit, the dominant term introduced by the feedback force for the $j$th mode is the term proportional to $(\omega_j^2-\omega_1^2)|a_1|^2$, which means the system with $N>2$ modes can be considered as a collection of systems with $N=2$ modes whose frequencies is $\omega_1$ and $\omega_j$.
-Following the analysis of $N=2$ modes, we then obtain $E_{1,ss}>1>E_{j,ss}$, which is consistent with the assumption above.
+where the second term is induced by the nonlinear feedback.
+To understand the system dynamics, we first consider the case of $N=2$ modes.
+For $N=2$, the feedback term is negative for the lower-frequency mode ($\omega_1 < \omega_2$), reducing its effective damping ($\tilde{\gamma}_1 < \gamma_1$).
+In contrast, it is positive for the higher-frequency mode, enhancing its damping ($\tilde{\gamma}_2 > \gamma_2$).
+Using the approximate steady-state energy relation $E_{j,ss} \approx \gamma_j/\tilde{\gamma}_j$, we predict amplification for the first mode ($E_{1,ss} > 1$) and cooling for the second ($E_{2,ss} < 1$) relative to thermal equilibrium.
+Generalizing to $N>2$ modes, the fundamental mode always experiences reduced damping ($\tilde{\gamma}_1 < \gamma_1$) since $\omega_1^2 - \omega_i^2 < 0$ for all $i > 1$.
+While a full analytical solution for all modes is complex, a self-consistent argument can be made by assuming phonon condensation occurs, i.e., the energy of the fundamental mode far exceeds that of others.
+In this regime, the feedback interaction is dominated by the term proportional to $(\omega_j^2-\omega_1^2)|a_1|^2$.
+Consequently, the $N$-mode system effectively decouples into a set of pairwise interactions between the fundamental mode and each higher mode.
+Applying the $N=2$ analysis to these pairs yields $E_{1,ss} > 1 > E_{j,ss}$ for all $j > 1$, validating the initial assumption.

-While the analysis above is based on the feedback $H_{\text{fb},0}^{(j)}$, we find the feedback $H_{\text{fb}}^{(j)}$ induces similar results, as shown by Fig. (\ref{fig:energy}).
-The numerical results are obtained from the integration of Eq. (\ref{eq:eoms}) using SciML package \cite{rackauckas2017differentialequations}.
-Figure (\ref{fig:energy}a) shows the time evolution of the vibration energy induced by the feedback $H_{\text{fb}}^{(j)}$ in a system with $N=4$ modes.
-It is clearly seen that the vibration energy in the lowest mode is dominant at large times.
-The lowest mode is amplified by a factor of 10, while the other three modes are cooled to 0.57, 0.5 and 0.48, respectively.
-The ratio of vibration energy in the lowest mode to the total vibration energy is greater than 85\% at steady state, as shown in Fig. (\ref{fig:energy}b).